Guaranteed Lowest Sailboat Prices!

 NOT A MODEL SHIP KIT

-Attach Sails and the New Zealand model yacht is Ready for Immediate Display
+Attach Sails and the Columbia yacht model is Ready for Immediate Display

 - Pre-assembled, simply attach the masts and display